Frequently Asked Questions

 New York State issues 3 different school administrator certificates:

 UAlbany’s School of Education is a national leader in the field of Educational Administration.
-In order to be eligible for our Advanced Graduate Certificate in School Building Administration or School District Administration, you need to have a permanent or professional certificate in Teaching or Pupil Personnel Services (e.g. School Counseling, School Psychology).
-In order to be eligible for our Advanced Graduate Certificate in School Business Administration, you need to have a master’s degree.
+In order to be eligible for our Advanced Graduate Certificate in School Building Leadership or School District Leadership, you need to have a permanent or professional certificate in Teaching or Pupil Personnel Services (e.g. School Counseling, School Psychology).
+In order to be eligible for our Advanced Graduate Certificate in School District Business Leadership, you need to have a master’s degree.
 All the programs require coursework and an internship.

 Should I get a PhD in Counseling Psychology or Clinical Psychology?